Coal

-Global coal use was 8.3 billion tonnes in 2022, and is set to remain at record levels in 2023.
+A record amount of coal was burnt in 2024, but consumption is expected to peak before 2030.
 To meet the Paris Agreement target of keeping global warming below 2 C-change coal use needs to halve from 2020 to 2030, and "phasing down" coal was agreed upon in the Glasgow Climate Pact.

-The largest consumer and importer of coal in 2020 was China, which accounts for almost half the world's annual coal production, followed by India with about a tenth.
+The largest consumer and importer of coal is China, which mines almost half the world's coal, followed by India with about a tenth.
 Indonesia and Australia export the most, followed by Russia.

 Etymology

 The word originally took the form col in Old English, from reconstructed Proto-Germanic *kula(n), from Proto-Indo-European root *g(e)u-lo- "live coal".
 Germanic cognates include the Old Frisian kole, Middle Dutch cole, Dutch kool, Old High German chol, German Kohle and Old Norse kol.
 Irish gual is also a cognate via the Indo-European root.